Looking to buy a new home in South Bay & Palos Verdes? Larissa Rubijevsky can help.

-That's where I can help.
+This is where I can help.

-Step 3 – Start looking for a house
+Step 3 – Start your home search

-Step 4 – Get a grasp of the housing market
+Step 4 – Understand the market

-Any real estate agent will tell you they truly understand the housing market, but keep an eye out, and make sure you ask plenty of questions.
+Any real estate agent in South Bay & Palos Verdes will claim to truly know the market, but beware, and be sure to ask plenty of questions.

 Step 6 – Negotiate the deal

-Step 7 – Secure your loan
+Step 7 – Get a loan

-Once the deal is finished, you'll start working with your mortgage lender to close the loan.
+Upon signing the deal, you'll begin working with your mortgage lender to close the loan.

 Step 8 – Close the deal

 You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your loan application.